vuejs/test-utils-docs/src/guide/forms.md

 If you dont pass a parameter to `setValue` for `OPTION`, `CHECKBOX` or `RADIO` inputs, they will set as `checked`.
 :::

-We have set values in our form, now its time to submit the form and do some assertions.
+We have set values in our form, now it's time to submit the form and do some assertions.

 ### Triggering complex event listeners